 We are seeking applications that increase our understanding of quality of life issues and could lead to a reduction in the burden of these issues.
 The project can focus on any part of the patient pathway from diagnosis to remission and survivorship, or end of life care.

-Funding of up to £300,000 per project for up to three years.
+Funding of up to £300,000 per project for up to 3 years.

-Grants will be awarded to the Principal Applicant's institution.
+Grants will be awarded to the principal applicant's institution.
 Funding can be allocated to co-investigator institutions with agreements put in place between all partner institutions.

 Relevance to funding call

-Expertise of Applicants
+Expertise of applicants

 Potential for patient benefit